mxstbr/speaking/README.md

 ### Short

-Max works as an open source developer at [Thinkmill](https://thinkmill.com.au).
+Max is the technical cofounder of Spectrum.chat.
 He makes styled-components, react-boilerplate, KeystoneJS and micro-analytics.

 ### Long

-Max is an Open Source Developer at Thinkmill, where he takes care of KeystoneJS and ElementalUI.
+Max is the technical cofounder of Spectrum.chat, the community platform of the future.
 He also makes styled-components, react-boilerplate, micro-analytics and a bunch of other open source projects and he co-organises the ReactVienna meetup.
 He loves to travel, to brew rad coffee and to ski beautiful mountains.

 ## Photos